-Perfect for learning a well rounded robotics and design thinking learning experience!
+Perfect for learning robotics, code and invention!
 This set includes everything you need to learn robotics, invention and design.
-The set includes the Thymio Robot, remote control (to control Thymio from a distance), and three TechyKids online courses, where students get their own logins, earn skill badges and can upload their original projects.
+The set includes the Thymio Robot, remote control (to control Thymio from a distance), and TechyKids online courses, where students get their own logins, earn skill badges and can upload their original projects.
 This kit is made for those who want a very strong foundation and the ability to grow into the advanced features of Thymio like coding in real code and advancing into TechyKids’ Invention course.

 This TechyKids package has won a seal from Purdue University that it teaches Engineering and Design!

 Thymio is an awesome little robot that kids love because it is personable and inspires thought and creativity, and grownups love it for just the same reasons.
 It provides these main features: